THE HIGH SCHOOL OF ART & DESIGN FILM/VIDEO DEPARTMENT

 Described by the Tribeca Film Institute as “one of the premiere high school film programs in New York City”, the film/video department at The High School of Art & Design is a New York State Career and Technical Education (CTE) certified program.

 Our three-year college-level curriculum is studio based.
 Students learn the elements of preproduction, production, and postproduction, by producing five to six short films each year in small groups.
-Our filmmaking students produce their films in full HD, using prosumer DSLR and video cameras, high fidelity condenser microphones, and professional lighting gear.
+Our filmmaking students produce their films using BlackMagic Cameras, prosumer DSLR and video cameras, high fidelity condenser microphones, and professional lighting gear.
 Industry-standard non-linear editing software Adobe Premiere Pro CC is used for post-production, with each student assigned to his or her own personal computer workstation.
 Through hands-on learning, students immerse themselves in the comprehensive theoretical and technical curriculum, gaining industry skills, while developing a professional portfolio and film reel.
 Students go on to some of the best film programs in the country, including USC, NYU Tisch, SUNY Purchase and many others.

 Film & Media Teachers, High School of Art & Design